Representation varieties of twisted Hopf links

-For these reasons, the computation of the $E$-polynomials $e(R(L,G))$ has been objective of intense research in the recent years.
-The representation variety of torus knots for $G = \SL_2(\CC)$ and in \cite{Martinez-Munoz:2015} for $G=\SU(2)$; whereas the $G=\SL_3(\CC)$ case was accomplished in \cite{MP}, and recently the case $G=\SL_4(\CC)$ in \cite{gonzalez2020motive} through a computer-aided proof.
+For these reasons, the computation of the $E$-polynomials $e(R(L,G))$ has been object of intense research in the recent years.
+The representation variety of torus knots for $G = \SL_2(\CC)$ was studied in \cite{Munoz}, and for $G=\SU(2)$ in \cite{Martinez-Munoz:2015}; whereas the $G=\SL_3(\CC)$ case was accomplished in \cite{MP}, and recently the case $G=\SL_4(\CC)$ in \cite{gonzalez2020motive} through a computer-aided proof.
 More exotic knots have also been studied, as the figure eight knot in \cite{HMP}.
-However, in spite of the advances for representation varieties of knots, almost nothing is known in the case of links.
+However, despite of these advances for representation varieties of knots, almost nothing is known in the case of links.
 The most studied case is the character variety of trivial links, i.e.\ representations of the free group, addressed in works such as \cite{florentino2009topology,Florentino-Lawton:2012,Lawton} (focused on the topology) and \cite{cavazos2014polynomial,Florentino-Nozad-Zamora:2019,LM} (computing the $E$-polynomials).
 Very recently, more complicated links were studied, such as the twisted Alexander polynomial for the Borromean link in \cite{ChenYu}.

 The aim of this work is to give the first steps towards an extension of the techniques to links.
 In particular, we shall focus on the ``twisted'' Hopf link $H_n$, obtained by twisting a classical Hopf link with $2$ crossings to get $2n$ crossings, as depicted in Figure \ref{fig0}.